Bboo ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-It is highly recommended not to open dubious and/or irrelevant emails, especially ones received from unknown addresses.
-All attachments (or links) present in suspect letters - must never be opened, as doing so can lead to a high-risk infection.
-Only official and verified download channels should be used, as opposed to various Peer-to-Peer sharing networks or other third party downloads.
-It is important to activate and update programs with tools/functions, provided by genuine developers.
-Illegal activations tools ("cracks") and third party updaters - are advised against use, as they can stealthily download/install malware.
-To ensure device and user safety, it is paramount to have a reputable anti-virus/anti-spyware installed and kept up-to-date.
-This software is to be used for regular system scans and removal of detected/potential threats.
-If your computer is already infected with Bboo, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+You are strongly advised against opening dubious or irrelevant emails, especially those received from unknown addresses.
+Do not open attachments or links present in suspicious messages, as doing so can lead to high-risk infections.
+Use only official and verified download channels, as opposed to Peer-to-Peer sharing networks or other third party downloads.
+Activate and update programs with tools/functions provided by genuine developers.
+Illegal activations tools ("cracks") and third party updaters can stealthily download/install malware and should be avoided.
+To ensure device and user safety, have reputable anti-virus/anti-spyware software installed and kept up-to-date.
+This is to be used for regular system scans and for the removal of detected/potential threats.
+If your computer is already infected with Bboo, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Bboo ransomware's text file ("_readme.txt"):
+Text presented in Bboo ransomware text file ("_readme.txt"):